|Orville Wright in 1905.|

 Aug.
-19, 1782 – During the American Revolutionary War, the Battle of Blue Licks, the last major engagement of the war, took place, almost 10 months after the surrender of the British commander Charles Cornwallis following the Siege of Yorktown.
+19, 1782 – During the American Revolutionary War, at the Battle of Blue Licks, the last major engagement of the war took place, almost 10 months after the surrender of the British commander Charles Cornwallis following the Siege of Yorktown.

 Aug.
 19, 1819 – Sparta attorney John E. Graham was admitted to practice before the Supreme Court of Alabama.

 Aug.
 19, 1829 - French painter and physicist Louis Daguerre presented his photographic process to the French Academy of Sciences.

 Aug.
 19, 1839 – The French government announced that Louis Daguerre's photographic process was a gift "free to the world".

 Aug.
 19, 1848 – The New York Herald broke the news to the East Coast of the United States of the gold rush in California (although the rush started in January).